-- Anticoagulants (warfarin and heparinoids).
+- > Anticoagulants including warfarin and dabigatran.

 - Diuretics/ACE inhibitors.

-- Anti-inflammatory drugs
+- Anti-inflammatory drugs.

-- Aspirin if patient is taking aspirin for secondary prevention of cardiovascular events, the risks vs benefits of cessation should be discussed with the surgical team or Anaesthetist.
+- Antiplatelet drugs if patient is taking any of these drugs for secondary prevention of cardiovascular events, the risks vs benefits of cessation should be discussed with the surgical team or Anaesthetist (see page 136).

-- Oral diabetic drugs and insulin.
+- > Oral diabetic drugs and insulin.